BrighTide/sys3-public/concordance system 4.md

       - Conclusion:           Increasing coherence-ability is the most important problem i can be working on

    ## 📍 Why not work on this?
-      - TAI: once tai is in play then whether humans can cohere between themselves will matter little
+      - TAI: once tai is in play then whether humans can cohere between themselves may matter little
-         - though inadequate coherence may play a critical role in us failing to prevent x-risks including utai
+         - inadequate coherence may play a critical role in us failing to prevent x-risks including utai

          - maybe insight into the nature of adversarial coherence could help?
             - this feels like a justification
                - your counter counters too much
-                  - never the less there's something there...
+                  - never the less...

-      - Rightness -> Concord: Focusing on rightness will lead to concord anyway
+      - Rightness -> Concord: Focusing on rightness will lead to concord
          - [[dimensions of coherence#questions]]

-      - Rightness > Concord: Rightness is more important than concord regardless
+      - Rightness > Concord: Rightness is more important than concord
          - "Who cares who agrees with you, *does reality agree* is the question you should be asking"

    ## 🔮 The Dream